Simonlee711/Simonlee711.github.io/_pages/spectral.md

 # Abstract

 The Covid-19 pandemic has been a global issue for well over 2 years.
 However, recent reports suggests that it may be coming to an end with health officials claiming to treat it as a ``seasonal" endemic.
 Therefore to test the accuracy of these claims, our research runs time and spectral analysis on 8 countries Covid-19 time-series [data](https://github.com/datasets/covid-19/blob/main/data/time-series-19-covid-combined.csv).
 Our results reveal that the northern and southern hemisphere countries exhibit a series of outbreaks at the same time, strongly implying that there is no seasonal effect.
 In addition it also shows that outbreaks tend to occur bi-annually which also shows that it is very much still a pandemic.
 Therefore our data/analysis is potentially controversial as it disagrees with health officials and we strongly suggest it is premature to claim an end to this pandemic.

+# Keywords

+Spectral Analysis, Fast Fourier Transforms, Signals Processing, Covid-19 Time series analysis

+# Introduction

+As of today, the Covid-19 pandemic has stretched out for over two-plus years.
+And recently major news outlets have made the bold claim that the Covid-19 “pandemic” is coming to an end.
+In December 2021 CDC director Rochelle Walensky said, “We have seen now that this is likely to become a seasonal endemic disease here in the United States and really around the world” [1].
+This news headline is among one of many globally that are claiming an end to the pandemic and a start to an endemic.
+Many local governments have since acted upon these claims by lifting mask mandates and returning to normalcy.
+However, we are interested in challenging these claims to see if this is truly the direction in which this global pandemic is trending.
+Luckily with the accumulation of 2 years of daily cases data, we can test these claims using tools of mathematical analysis to assess our current status.
+So in this paper, we wish to explore the following
+questions: Is there a seasonal trend in the COVID-19 pandemic?
+If so, can we call this a seasonal endemic like the CDC suggests?

+In order to answer this question we first must define what a “seasonal endemic” and “pandemic” is.
+In the context of this paper we will define a seasonal endemic as a disease outbreak that occurs consistently in a limited season.
+By contrast we will define a pandemic as a disease outbreak that is prevalent globally at any time.
+So in order to arrive at an answer, we wish to explore the COVID-19 cases time series data of 8 countries (4 from the northern hemisphere & 4 from the southern hemisphere) and see whether there tends to be “Covid spikes” in specific seasons.
+Through these Covid spikes we will determine from there whether they satisfy the conditions of an endemic, or a pandemic.
+In order to collect our data, we plan on running Fourier analysis to extract periodic trends and apply it with context to our time series data.

+# Spectral Analysis

+What is spectral analysis?
+In the simplest terms, it’s a method of observing spectra that appear within frequencies.
+[2].
+Especially when modeling pandemics, time-series data tends to show a periodic behavior.
+For this reason our main objective is to get our data into spectra in order to measure the magnitude of an input versus just a signal frequency.
+But first in order to do so, we must understand the difference between the time and frequency domains.
+The time domain is typically some dynamical system that generates an output within an evenly spaced amount of time.
+In terms of our data, we are specifically counting the weekly cases that were recorded.
+Next, we have the frequency domain which is an analytical space in which “signals” or “impulses” are conveyed in terms of frequencies.

+The main advantage to observing our data in terms of the frequency domain is because Covid-19 data contains noise.
+Noise is often associated with entropy or uncertainty and in short, it means there is some corruption to the data [3].
+Unfortunately, Covid-19 data is among some of the noisiest data and we need a better way to see patterns within our time series data.
+So while we can observe Covid spikes in the time domain, we may not truly understand the trends of Covid-19 in this general approach.
+Especially since Covid cases are very subject to how much testing is done, whether the test is accurate (false positives, false negatives), as well as how cases are not reported on weekends, we see our data fluctuate substantially from week to week.
+Therefore using spectral analysis, we get the advantage of observing strong periodic impulses that you cannot get from a time series approach.
+Hence, we can use this method to see whether there is a seasonal effect with Covid-19.

+# Mathematical Background

+We now provide more detail into the methods by which we will obtain our results.
+In this subsection, we will discuss Discrete Fourier Transforms (DFT), Fast Fourier Transforms (FFT), and the Power Spectrum Density (PSD).

+## Discrete Fourier Transform

+The fundamental concept behind the Discrete Fourier Transforms is that it takes a data set instead of a function like your typical Fourier Transform.
+Because we are working with a time series, all the numbers are given whereas in a function, we have a determined values governed by the dependent variable.
+In a Discrete Fourier transform, it takes a data set and transforms it into another data set that contains the Fourier coefficients.
+The Fourier coefficients are computed in the following way:

+\\[ X_k = X_0, X_1, X_1, X_2, ......
+X_N, \\]

+\\[         X_k = \sum^{N-1}_{n=0} x_n e^{\frac{-2 \pi i (kn)}{N}} = \sum^{N-1}_{n=0} x_n [\cos(\frac{2 \pi kn}{N})-i \sin(\frac{2 \pi kn}{N})] \\]

+where N is the total number of samples and n is the current sample.
+We also see the value k which is the current frequency within the boundaries k ∈ [0, N − 1] and xn which is the value of the current sample.
+With all those parts we compute the vector Xk which produces a complex number (a + ib) whose entries are whats being shown in summation equation.

+## Fast Fourier Transform

+## Power Spectrum Density

 # Code